Sir Charles Thompson, 1st Baronet

-Vice-Admiral Sir Charles Thompson, 1st Baronet (c.
-1740 – 17 March 1799) was a British Royal Navy officer.
-After long service in the Seven Years' War, American Revolutionary War and French Revolutionary Wars, he was second in command at the battle of Cape St Vincent.
-However, his disregard for Sir John Jervis' signal to tack to counter a Spanish attacking move nearly lost the battle, and began an enmity with Jervis that eventually (with ill health) led to Thompson's retirement.
+Vice-Admiral of the Blue Sir Charles Thompson, 1st Baronet (c.
+1740 – 17 March 1799) was a Royal Navy officer and politician who served in the Seven Years' War, American War of Independence and French Revolutionary Wars.
+He was second in command at the Battle of Cape St. Vincent, where Thompson's disregard for Sir John Jervis' signal to tack to counter a Spanish attack nearly lost the battle and began an enmity between the two men that combined with poor health eventually led to the end of Thompson's active career.
 From 1796 to 1799 he was also MP for Monmouth.

 Family

 Thompson's father is thought to have been Norborne Berkeley, later Baron Botetourt, of Stoke Gifford, Gloucestershire, governor of Virginia, his mother was Margaret Thompson.
 (Charles was illegitimate).
 He, his mother and sister Elizabeth Thompson were all beneficiaries in Norborne Berkeley's will.
 He married Jane, daughter and heiress of Robert Selby of Bonnington, near Edinburgh in 1783, by whom he had issue: Norborne Charles (1785–1826) who joined the navy but was court martialed for insubordination; Charles Robert (1788–1801) who died at sea aged 13; Elizabeth (1790-, Jane (1794–1815) who died in Portugal aged 21, and is buried at the English Cemetery, Lisbon; and Henry (1796–1868).